dandange8005/Ultra-Essentials/docs/mkdocs/basic-markdown.md

+# Basic Markdown Syntax

-This page includes all the basic markdown syntax to get started with creating a document
+This page includes all the basic markdown syntax to get started with creating a document.

 More about markdown syntax can be found [here](https://www.markdownguide.org/basic-syntax/) or you can use the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) or GitHub's [mastering markdown](https://guides.github.com/features/mastering-markdown/)